 Walk-in - Receive in 15 minutes.
 Note that our office is usually busiest between 11 am – 2 pm.
 Customers should expect longer wait times during those hours.

-Cost – Birth Certificates cost $23 for each copy, with an additional processing fee for internet orders.
+Cost – Birth Certificates cost $23 for each copy, with additional processing and shipping fees for internet orders and phone orders.

 The name on the record being requested.